celo-org/docs/docs/learn/topology-of-a-celo-network.md

 ---
 title: Celo Network Topology
-description: Overview of the Celo Network topology including validators, full nodes, light clients, and wallets.
+description: Introduction to the Celo Network's topology including validators, full nodes, light clients, and wallets.
 ---

 # Topology of a Celo Network

-Overview of the Celo Network topology including validators, full nodes, light clients, and wallets.
+Introduction to the Celo Network's topology including validators, full nodes, light clients, and wallets.

 ## What is the Celo Network Topology?